 The fact Live Nation and Ticketmaster want to “develop an airline pricing system that adjusts the price of concert tickets based on demand” is a scary thought for artist and music fans alike.
 Will these companies be transparent in their reporting to artist regarding the price differentials and number of concertgoers paying different prices?
 As currently I believe most promoters pay set fees for artists based on set price tickets (not variable demand-based pricing).

-Furthermore, even though artists are only probably receiving around 6% of their income from recorded music sales instead of the 50% it was a decade ago, surely increasing ticket prices will only have the same effect as over inflated CD prices – Less people buying tickets and working out alternate ways to enjoy live music…FOR FREE.
+Furthermore, even though artists are only probably receiving around only 6% of their over income from recorded music sales instead of the 50% it was a decade ago, surely increasing ticket prices will only have the same effect as over inflated CD prices – Less people buying tickets and working out alternate ways to enjoy live music…FOR FREE.

 Furthermore, such a pricing system would only work to undermine music fans’ faith in a band – or even worse create a backlash.
 Whilst such a system may be viable for those manufactured pop bands (as they generally only have 18 month careers), it cannot be good for long-term career artists, who depend on the relationship of trust they have with the music fan.